ietf-wg-asdf/SDF/sdf.md

 # json-schema.org Rendition of SDF Syntax

-This appendix describes the syntax of SDF defined in {{syntax}}, but using a version of the description techniques advertised on json-schema.org.
+This appendix describes the syntax of SDF defined in {{syntax}}, but using a version of the description techniques advertised on json-schema.org {{-jso}}.

 ~~~ jso.json
 {::include sdf.jso.json}